-At Fellgate Primary, our teaching and learning of the curriculum is centred around our ethos and values: Respect, Challenge, Resilience, Inclusion and Unique.
-We provide a broad and balanced curriculum which encourages meaningful cross-curricular links to be made through the National Curriculum and Maestro Cornerstones.
+At Fellgate Primary, our teaching and learning of the curriculum is centred around our ethos and values of: Respect, Challenge, Resilience, Inclusion and being Unique.
+We provide a broad and balanced curriculum which encourages meaningful cross-curricular links to be made through the National Curriculum.

-Respect and Challenge: Maestro Cornerstones has been introduced and is being embedded to encourage children to develop detailed knowledge and skills across the curriculum.
-Through the use of Cornerstones, children’s curiosity should be sparked through memorable experiences and innovate projects, included within the knowledge rich projects planned.
+Respect and Challenge: Our curriculum encourages children to develop detailed knowledge and skills across the curriculum.
+Through the curriculum, children’s curiosity should be sparked through memorable experiences and innovate projects.
 Children are encouraged to aspire to the highest level of success through the process of engage, develop, innovate and express.
-In addition to the Cornerstones teaching of history, geography, art and design and design technology, children and staff are encouraged to return to acquired knowledge and skills from different areas of the National Curriculum and apply them in a range of contexts.
+Children and staff are encouraged to return to acquired knowledge and skills from different areas of the National Curriculum and apply them in a range of contexts.

 Resilience and Unique: children are assessed throughout their learning.
 Through the use of verbal feedback and daily assessment, children are reassured that mistakes can be made and are given opportunities to develop their learning.
 Independence is encouraged across the curriculum and children are encouraged to work independently to foster their resilience and self-belief.